-5. Cut a pink circle for bunny’s nose.
+5. Cut a pink circle for the bunny’s nose.

 6. Stick the googly eyes on the tin.
 Fix the nose, feet and glue the ears at the back of tin can.

-7. Give the finishing touch my making bunny’s mouth and nostrils with a pen or marker.
+7. Give the finishing touch by making bunny’s mouth and nostrils with a pen or marker.

-8. Place some stems of artificial tulip into the tin can bunny.
+8. Place some stems of the artificial tulip into the tin can bunny.